 Advertising fraud seems to systematically produce headlines in the world of advertising.
-Programmatic digital advertising fraud is a deliberate and malicious activity that manipulates the dissemination of advertising content and prevents its dissemination to the targeted audience.
+Programmatic digital advertising fraud is a deliberate and malicious activity that manipulates the dissemination of advertising content and prevents it from reaching the targeted audience.
 Bots are one of its main weapons.

-No performance: If all other factors are equal (ads, landing page, offer, for example) and your display campaigns do not result in any conversions, while your other channels produce a lot more, this is a big red flag.
+No Performance: If all other factors are equal (ex: ads, landing page, offer) and your display campaigns do not result in any conversions, while your other channels produce a lot more.

-Poor site analysis- Which brings us to another warning sign: high bounce rate and short session time.
+Poor Site Analysis- High bounce rate and short session time.

 Data Center IP Addresses- The IP addresses of the clickers of your ads are another data point to analyze.
-A dead gift of fraud is a data centre IP address.
+A dead giveaway of fraud is a data center IP address.
 This means that the “visitor” of your page comes from a hosted server, not from a home or business computer.

 Click Fraud- Click fraud is a black hat technique of falsely inflating the clicks on a paid ad per click.
 Click fraud is usually driven by one of two incentives: